miniedattu/MM_CarPark/carpark-guide-copy.md

 #### Back to the update displays method

-The `update_displays` method shall send status information: available bays, temperature, and other relevant information to each display.
+The `update_displays` method shall send status information: available bays, temperature, and any other relevant information to each display.
 We will implement this method in the `CarPark` class.

 1. Create an `update_displays` method in the `CarPark` class.
 This method only needs to accept the `self` parameter.
 2. Build a dictionary containing the information you want to send to the displays.
 For example, `data = {"available_bays": self.available_bays, "temperature": 25}`.
 3. Iterate through the `displays` list and call the `update` method on each display.
 For example, `for display in self.displays: display.update(data)`.
-4. Create an `update` method for the `Display` class.
+4. Create a `update` method for the `Display` class.
 This method should accept a single parameter, `data`.
-For now, we will print the keys and values.
+For now, we will simply print the keys and values.
 Here is a sample implementation:

    ```python
    # ... inside the Display class